 - Annual Visitors: 88,571 (2020), 197,091 (2019) (includes visits to all three units within John Day Fossil Beds NM)

 - Entrance Fee: There are no entrance fees for regular recreation in any of the three sections of John Day Fossil Beds National Monument, including the Painted Hills Unit.

 - Hours of Operation: Officially sunrise-sunset, but the park remains open throughout the night.

 - Managed by: The National Park Service (NPS)

 You will find useful maps for your visit to the Painted Hills of Oregon and John Day Fossils Bed NM below.

 Official John Day Fossils Bed National Monument Map

-Below is the official monument map.
+Below is the official Oregon Painted Hills national park map from the national park service.
 You can find a downloadable version of this map and others for John Day Fossils Bed NM on the NPS website.

 Interactive Google Map of the Painted Hills of Oregon

 We’ve also put together an interactive Google Map of Oregon Painted Hills, featuring all of the sights and places we mention within this blog post.
 Click here or on the image below to open the map in a new tab.